tcrook0/Documentation/Introduction to Git and GitHub - A Bookmark-Based Approach.md

 [GitHub: Let’s build from here · GitHub] is where you login to GitHub, or to obtain a GitHub account...

+If you have a GitHub account and you're reading this from that account, you will probably be quite familiar with [GitHub: Let’s build from here · GitHub].
+Just remember to log out of your GitHub account if you want to see [GitHub: Let’s build from here · GitHub] as it is when you are not logged in...

 ### Docs

 |  Website |  Address |